 What does the Emla patch look like?

 The Emla patch consists of two main parts; a protective liner and a user part.
 The skin-colored dressing with a round, white pad and a frame of adhesive tape is the user part.
 Emla is contained in the white pad part of the patch.

-What other procedures may include use of an Emla patch prior to it?
+What other procedures may include the use of an Emla patch prior to it?

 Asides from injections and blood samples, some other procedures may include vaccinations, skin grafting, cleaning leg ulcers, inserting an intravenous catheter, minor superficial cosmetic procedures and procedures on genital skin.

 Call Our CareTeam